Andrea Postacchini

+Early life

 Postacchini was born on 30 December 1781 in Fermo, a hilltop town near the east coast in Italy's Marches region.
 He came from a wealthy, religious family of farm workers.

+Career

-The young Postacchini was sent to a monastery in Fermo where he met a priest who made violins using primitive tools.
-Postacchini became fascinated with this craft and upon his departure (age of 28), he decided to become a violinmaker.
+After the death of his father, Postacchini was sent to a monastery in Fermo, where he met a priest who made violins using primitive tools.
+Postacchini became fascinated with this craft, and upon his departure at the age of 28, he decided to become luthier.
 Although he was self-taught, Postacchini produced many fine instruments, all with elegant archings.
 His output was diverse and included not only bowed-string instruments but also guitars and bows.
 The tonal quality of Postacchini's wood was excellent.

 During his lifetime, Postacchini received acclaim at exhibitions and fairs.
 At an exhibition in Fermo in 1869, his work was acknowledged as a unique continuation in direction and style of Antonio Stradivari, which gained him the title "Stradivari of the Marches".

-Raphaele 1823–1892) was Andrea's son and pupil.
+Raphaele (1823–1892) was Andrea's son and pupil.

+Death

 Postacchini spent his life in Fermo and died there on 3 February 1862, age 76.

+Legacy

-Since 1993, international violin competition "Andrea Postacchini" is organized in Fermo.
+Since 1993, the international violin competition known as the "Andrea Postacchini" is organized in Fermo.